Copyright Infringement in Singapore: Suing the Infringer and More

 Your copyright may be infringed if someone does any of the exclusive rights listed above without your consent.

 For example, if you are the owner of a photograph and someone uploads that photograph on his blog without your consent, he may have infringed your exclusive rights to make a copy of your photograph and communicate it to the public.

 What If the Copyright Infringement Takes Place Overseas?

 Singapore has entered into international agreements with other countries, such that if you are a Singapore citizen or resident, your work will be given copyright protection in these countries as well.

 The Berne Convention for the Protection of Literary and Artistic Works and the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights are examples of international agreements that Singapore is a party to.

 Your work will therefore be protected in any country which is a member of these international agreements.

-To establish a claim in copyright infringement, you must be able to fulfil the following requirements:
+To establish a claim in copyright infringement in Singapore, you must be able to fulfil the following requirements: